Code of Conduct for Registered Building Inspectors (Wales) 2024 version 2

 1.5 You must take appropriate steps to ensure that work undertaken by individuals under your supervision complies with relevant legal and regulatory requirements.

-1.6 Where you become aware of a breach of the Building Act 1984 or associated legislation such as the Building Safety Act 2022, Building Regulations 2010, you must use your functions to facilitate compliance.
+1.6 Where you become aware of a breach of the Building Act 1984, or associated legislation such as the Building Safety Act 2022, Building Regulations 2010, you must use the regulatory powers available to you to secure compliance.
 If you are unable to facilitate compliance within a reasonable timescale, you must report non-compliant work to the relevant building control authority.

 1.7 You must work in a cooperative manner with fire and rescue services, statutory consultees, and similar organisations relevant to building control work.